-I am an entrepreneur, an addiction recovery advocate, and fitness fanatic.
-I was born and raised in Philadelphia, PA to a hard working and loving family.
+I am an entrepreneur, an addiction recovery advocate, and a fitness fanatic.
+I was born and raised in Philadelphia, PA to a hard-working and loving family.
 I have always had a passion for hard work and self-improvement.

 I am by no means perfect, but I try hard every day to be the best version of myself possible.

 As I said, I come from a very hard-working family.
 My father was a union rep at the Philadelphia airport and my mother was an inner-city ER nurse.
 My family worked so hard and eventually, we were able to earn enough to where it felt like we had some comfort… or so it seemed.

 After 9/11 my father was let go from his job (a lot of changes were happening at airports at the time) and my mother was also let go from her job because they were tearing down the hospital.
 Just when it seemed like we were getting ahead, it all came crashing down again.

 That was the moment when I decided I would never let that happen to me.
 I would never let some “boss” dictate my income or flexibility in life.